-BART's \$1.42 billion capital budget for Fiscal Year 2019-20 reflects a 5% increase from the capital budget for Fiscal Year 2018-19.
-Approximately 69% of the capital budget for Fiscal Year 2019-20 is directed to the System Reinvestment Program, including \$262 million directed towards rail vehicle replacement, \$201 million directed at track and structures rehabilitation, and \$151 million directed at traction power.
-Additional expenditures include approximately \$167 million for the Earthquake Safety Program, \$158 million for service and capacity enhancements, and \$74 million for safety and security.
+BART's \$1.51 billion capital budget for Fiscal Year 2020-21 reflects a 6% increase from the capital budget for Fiscal Year 2019-20, as BART plans to take advantage of reduced ridership during the COVID-19 pandemic to accelerate critical projects.
+Approximately 76% of the capital budget for Fiscal Year 2020-21 is directed to the System Reinvestment Program, including \$412 million directed towards rail vehicle replacement, \$260 million directed at track and structures rehabilitation and traction power reinvestment, \$205 million directed at new headquarters development and the HMC, \$194 million directed at train control modernization, and \$71 million directed at station modernization.
+Additional expenditures include approximately \$67 million for the Earthquake Safety Program, \$177 million for service and capacity enhancements, \$65 million for safety and security, \$46 million for system expansion projects, and \$8 million for reimbursable expenses.
 In addition to allocations from the operating budget, capital expenditures are funded from bond proceeds, state and federal grants and other local sales tax and toll bridge revenues.